2022 Minnesota House of Representatives election

 The 2022 Minnesota House of Representatives election was held in the U.S. state of Minnesota on November 8, 2022, to elect members to the House of Representatives of the 93rd Minnesota Legislature.
 A primary election was held in several districts on August 9, 2022.
 The election coincided with the election of the other chamber of the Legislature, the Senate.

-The Minnesota Democratic–Farmer–Labor Party won a majority for a third consecutive election.
+Democrats (DFL) retained all of their seats, keeping their majority of 70 out of 134 seats.
+This happened simultaneously with gains in the state senate, giving the DFL control of that chamber for the first time since 2012, and Governor Tim Walz winning re-election.
+The DFL won a trifecta in the state for the first time since 2012.

 Background

 As a result of the 2020 election, the DFL maintained control of the House, albeit with a reduced seat majority.
 Republicans maintained control of the senate, making Minnesota and Alaska the only US states with split control of the legislature.

-Over the past several election cycles, the DFL has lost ground in Iron Range districts to the Republicans.
-The first sign was in the surprise defeat of long-time DFLer Jim Oberstar to Tea Party Republican Chip Cravaack in the 2010 midterm election, but it was the 2016 and 2020 Presidential elections that saw the largest swings.
+Over the past several election cycles, the DFL had lost ground in Iron Range districts to the Republicans.
+The first sign was the surprise defeat of long-time DFLer Jim Oberstar to Tea Party Republican Chip Cravaack in the 2010 midterm election, but it was the 2016 and 2020 presidential elections that saw the largest swings.
 Iron Range DFL House candidates have narrowly won their seats, but typically by only small margins in districts that used to be safe DFL.
-For example, DFL Rep. Julie Sandstede of Hibbing was elected by just 30 votes after winning by more than 4,300 votes in 2018.
-The 5 tossup districts a part of the Iron Range–3A, 3B, 7A, 7B, and 11A–may determine which party controls the chamber.
+For example, DFL Rep. Julie Sandstede of Hibbing was elected by just 30 votes, after winning by more than 4,300 votes in 2018.
+The five tossup districts which are a part of the Iron Range–3A, 3B, 7A, 7B, and 11A–may determine which party controls the chamber in future elections.

 Electoral system

-The 134 members of the House of Representatives will be elected from single-member districts via first-past-the-post voting for two-year terms.
-Contested nominations of recognized major parties (Democratic-Farmer-Labor, Grassroots-Legalize Cannabis, Legal Marijuana Now, and Republican) for each district will be determined by an open primary election.
-Minor party and independent candidates will be nominated by petition.
-Write-in candidates must file a request with the secretary of state's office for votes for them to be counted.
-The filing period is from May 17, 2022, until May 31, 2022.
+The 134 members of the House of Representatives were elected from single-member districts via first-past-the-post voting for two-year terms.
+Contested nominations of recognized major parties (Democratic-Farmer-Labor, Grassroots–Legalize Cannabis, Legal Marijuana Now, and Republican) for each district were determined by an open primary election.
+Minor party and independent candidates were nominated by petition.
+Write-in candidates were required to file a request with the secretary of state's office for votes for them to be counted.
+The filing period lasted from May 17, 2022, until May 31, 2022.